Woutitit/woutitit.github.io/articles/how-to-mix-and-master-your-song.md

 # How to mix and master
+> Important: See "song creation process" in productivity for more.

 ## Introduction
 Unlike popular belief, mastering is mostly about enhancing and coloring the mix the way you want it.
 This can mean adding a tiny dot of reverb, adding some extra width, perhaps reshaping your mix's EQ curve a bit and stuff like that.